 The title charge seemed unlikely at Christmas for Wenger, but a run of 45 points from a possible 51 between 26 December 1997 and 3 May 1998 made them Premier League champions.

 Club captain Tony Adams was the man to wrap up the title, charging on to fellow centre-back Steve Bould's through-ball and firing in the final goal of Arsenal's 4-0 triumph against Everton at Highbury.
-Despite losing their last two matches, United could moved only to within a point of Arsenal and Wenger became the first overseas manager to lift the Premier League trophy.
+Despite losing their last two matches, United could only move to within a point of Arsenal, seeing Wenger become the first overseas manager to lift the Premier League trophy.

-Wenger had prepared for his successful title charge with the additions of Marc Overmars from Ajax and Monaco’s Christopher Wreh and Gilles Grimandi.
-The void left by Manchester United talisman Eric Cantona, who retired that summer, was filled by Tottenham Hotspur’s Teddy Sheringham, who missed a penalty on his debut at White Hart Lane, in a 2-0 victory for Sir Alex Ferguson's side.
+Wenger had prepared for his successful title charge with the additions of Marc Overmars from Ajax and Monaco trio Emmanuel Petit, Christopher Wreh and Gilles Grimandi.
+The void left by Man Utd talisman Eric Cantona, who retired that summer, was filled by Tottenham Hotspur’s Teddy Sheringham, who missed a penalty on his debut at White Hart Lane, in a 2-0 victory for Sir Alex Ferguson's side.

-Newcastle United struggled to replicate their second-place finishes of the past two seasons after the departures of Les Ferdinand and David Ginola, both to Spurs, and finished 13th under Kenny Dalglish.
+Newcastle United struggled to replicate their second-place finishes of the past two seasons following the departures of Les Ferdinand and David Ginola, both to Spurs, and finished 13th under Kenny Dalglish.

-It was the club Dalglish won the Premier League title with in 1995 who set the pace as Roy Hodgson led Blackburn Rovers to four wins from their opening five matches, before a thrilling 4-3 loss to Leeds United resulted in them losing top spot.
+It was the club Dalglish won the Premier League title with in 1995 who made a fast start as Roy Hodgson led Blackburn Rovers to four wins from their opening five matches, before a thrilling 4-3 defeat to Leeds United resulted in them losing top spot.

 Arsenal overtook Rovers and led the pack until the end of October.
 They were involved in some memorable encounters along the way.
 Dennis Bergkamp netted a hat-trick in a 3-3 draw at Leicester City.
 The treble included a sublime control and finish that won the BBC Match of the Day goal of the season.
 Ian Wright became the Gunners' all-time leading scorer with his 179th goal for the club in a 4-1 win over Bolton Wanderers, and Nigel Winterburn's thunderous strike from distance clinched a late 3-2 win at Chelsea.